Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 Wow!
 This is what I was looking for, more than 3 times in performance increase!

-But now, there is the question?
-Why optimizing the increment/decrement results in such a small improvement, but optimizing the move instructions causes so big change?
-Well, if I have paid more attention to the source code of [mandelbrot.bf][mandel] and of [factor.bf][factor], I could have noticed that there is much more '>'s and '<'s than '+'s and '-'s:
+But now, there is the question: Why does optimizing the increment/decrement result in such a small improvement, but optimizing the move instructions causes such a big change?
+Well, if I had paid more attention to the source code of [mandelbrot.bf][mandel] and of [factor.bf][factor], I could have noticed that there are much more '>'s and '<'s than '+'s and '-'s:

 |   | mandelbrot.bf | factor.bf |
 |:-:|--------------:|----------:|